-More information on the implementation and on the binding elements in the investment process of responsible investment and ESG criteria for this Sub-Fund can be found on www.vanlanschotkempen.com/investment-management by selecting the investment fund and also in the Annex 5 to this prospectus.
+More information on the implementation and on the binding elements in the investment process of responsible investment and ESG criteria for this Sub-Fund can be found on www.vanlanschotkempen.com/investment-management by selecting the relevant Sub-Fund and class via the button "Fund Library" and by clicking on the tab "Sustainability-related disclosures" and also in the Annex 5 to this prospectus.

-Classes of Shares Management Fee Service Fee Class A Shares Class AX Shares Class B Shares Class BX Shares Up to 0.64% p.a. of the average total net assets of the Class 0.10% p.a. of the average total net assets of the Class Class AN Shares Class ANX Shares Class AND Shares Class BN Shares Class BNX Shares Up to 0.32% p.a. of the average total net assets of the Class 0.10% p.a. of the average total net assets of the Class Class I Shares Class IX & Class IX1 Shares Class J Shares Class JX Shares Up to 0.32% p.a. of the average total net assets of the Class 0.10% p.a. of the average total net assets of the Class Class VLK-A Shares Class VLK-B Shares Class VLK-I Shares Class VLK-J Shares Up to 0,30% p.a. of the average total net assets of the Class 0.10% p.a. of the average total net assets of the Class Class Z Shares Class ZJ Shares 0% 0.10% p.a. of the average total net assets of the Class
+- 6 †, , π, Á\z Ưπ, †· †"π‡ π· š Εππ zπ - / ΩΕ Εππ Class A Shares Class AX Shares Class B Shares Class BX Shares Up to 0.64% p.a. of the average total net assets of the Class 0.10% p.a. of the average total net assets of the Class Class AN Shares Class ANX Shares Class AND Shares Class BN Shares Class BNX Shares Up to 0.32% p.a. of the average total net assets of the Class 0.10% p.a. of the average total net assets of the Class Class I Shares Class IX & Class IX1 Shares Class J Shares Class JX Shares Up to 0.32% p.a. of the average total net assets of the Class 0.10% p.a. of the average total net assets of the Class Class VLK-A Shares Class VLK-B Shares Class VLK-I Shares Class VLK-J Shares Up to 0,30% p.a. of the average total net assets of the Class 0.10% p.a. of the average total net assets of the Class Class Z Shares Class ZJ Shares 0% 0.10% p.a. of the average total net assets of the Class